kaiko-ai/typedspark/README.md

 ```
 The advantages include:

-* Improved readibility of the code
+* Improved readability of the code
 * Typechecking, both during runtime and linting
 * Auto-complete of column names
 * Easy refactoring of column names